postcss/postcss/docs/plugins.md

   to clean inherit styles.
 * [`postcss-logical-properties`] transforms `start` and `end` properties to `left` and `right` depending on the writing direction of the document.
+* [`postcss-bidirection`] generate left-to-right and right-to-left styles with single syntax.
 * [`postcss-media-minmax`] adds `<=` and `=>` statements to media queries.
 * [`postcss-pseudo-class-any-link`] adds `:any-link` pseudo-class.
 * [`postcss-selector-not`] transforms CSS4 `:not()` to CSS3 `:not()`.